wezm/read-rust/content/rust2018/index.md

 layout: default.liquid
 ---

-On Jan 3 2018 the Rust blog put out a [call for community blog posts][call-for-posts] in January that reflected on 2017 and proposed goals and directions for Rust in 2018.
+On 3 Jan 2018 the Rust blog put out a [call for community blog posts][call-for-posts] that reflected on 2017 and proposed goals and directions for Rust in 2018.
 Responses have flooded in across Twitter, Reddit, and elsewhere.